MerlinVR/USharpVideo/README.md

 - Support for YouTube timestamped URL's (youtube.com?v=\<video\>&t=\<seconds\>)
 - Volume slider
 - Reload button
+- Supports YouTube link resolution in the editor the same as in VRC

 ## Installation
 1. Install the latest VRCSDK and latest release of [UdonSharp](https://github.com/MerlinVR/UdonSharp/releases/latest)